 By R. John Quisenberry

-“Can I help you sir?” she said while pushing a strand of crimson hair back behind one ear.
+“Can I help you sir?” she said while pushing a strand of crimson hair back behind one ear as she stood in the doorway of the little, powder blue, house.

 “I think you can.
 My name is Alan Theopolis.
 Is it true that you are a lawyer specializing in corporate law?”

 “I understand, but I need to talk to you privately.
-I have a proposal that may help you take care of your grandmother better.
+I have a proposal to help you better care for your grandmother.
 It will only take a few minutes.”

-She stepped back uncertainly from the door.
-“If this is some sort of sales pitch or scam, you will be finding out how good a lawyer I am very soon.” she said to the stranger as she led him into the living room.
-Her green blouse rippled and billowed slightly as she sat and daintily crossed her white silk clad legs.
+She stepped back uncertainly from the pristine white door.
+“If this is some sort of sales pitch or scam, you will be finding out how good a lawyer I am very soon,” she said to the stranger as she led him into the living room while looking meaningfully at the large rifle mounted above the mantle of the fireplace.
+The mantle was graced by delicate ceramic and glass figurines.
+Her green silk blouse rippled and billowed slightly as she sat and daintily crossed her white silk-clad legs on an overstuffed armchair as she directed her guest to the overstuffed sectional couch.
 “Sit and tell me about this ‘proposal’.
 You have five minutes to make your case.”

-“It’s quite simple, I have a client who will be needing a great deal of legal advice and help in about three days.
-He is going to, at that time, have need of a very good lawyer.
+Alan did not fail to see the look at the rifle, nor the markings on the rifle that said it was a 50 caliber.
+“It’s quite simple, I have a client who will need a great deal of legal advice and help in about three days.
+He is going to, at that time, have need of an exceptionally good lawyer.
 I am prepared to offer you a substantial retainer and a contract for services for the next two years.
-You will be allowed to work from home as needed and allowed to subcontract anything that can not be done in that way.”
+You will be allowed to work from home as needed and allowed to subcontract anything that cannot be done in that way.
+There may be other benefits to the relationship as well.

 “Please,” she replied with a smirk, “describe ‘substantial’…”